stacks-network/sbtc-docs/src/sbtc-operations/commit-reveal-system.md

 ### Commit transaction

-The commit transaction is a very simple transaction with only one requirement: it must contain an output to either a `p2tr`, `p2wsh` or `p2sh` address.
-We need to use these types of addresses because the embedding schemes makes use witness scripts.
-More concretely, the address that the commit transaction is sent to needs to have a witness script in the format:
+The commit transaction is a very simple transaction with only one requirement: it must contain an output to either a `p2tr`, `p2wsh`, `p2sh-p2wsh` or `p2sh` address.
+We need to use these types of addresses because all of them requires a user to reveal a script to be spent.
+We require the revealed script to have the following format:

 ```
 <DATA> OP_DROP <LOCK SCRIPT...>